Syonix/aioWiserbyfeller/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/aioWiserbyfeller)
 ![GitHub License](https://img.shields.io/github/license/Syonix/aioWiserByFeller)

-A modern async Python library to control and integrate **Wiser by Feller** smart light switches, cover controls, and scene buttons into your Python applications.
+A modern async Python library to control and integrate **Wiser by Feller** smart light switches, cover controls, and scene buttons, hvac controls and weather stations into your Python applications.

 > [!WARNING]
 > This integration implements [Wiser by Feller](https://wiser.feller.ch) and not [Wiser by Schneider Electric](https://www.se.com/de/de/product-range/65635-wiser/), which is a competing Smart Home platform (and is not compatible).
 It is even more confusing, as Feller (the company) is a local subsidiary of Schneider Electric, catering only to the Swiss market.